As one of the leading rugged computer providers, Getac offers extensive rugged computing product lines and serves a wide range of vertical markets.

 Robotics and automation, such as crewless aerial vehicles, can be used when work needs to be done high above the ground.

-Wearables can monitor lone workers, prevent collisions with machines and help to find all employees faster in an emergency.
-They can also help prevent or reduce health risks from too long an exposure to high temperatures during hot work.
+Wearables can monitor lone workers, prevent collisions with machines, and help find all employees faster in an emergency.
+They can also help prevent or reduce health risks from exposure to high temperatures during hot work for too long.
+Remote collaboration enhances communication and teamwork, making it more interactive and integrated into everyday work processes.

 3-D/4-D computer-aided design (CAD) uses the help of computer technology to design or create technical documents in either three or four dimensions.
-It helps engineers and architects better visualise the construction process and identify potential errors in the plan.
+It helps engineers and architects better visualize the construction process and identify potential errors in the plan.
+Integrating sophisticated tools in CAD enhances productivity and security by streamlining operations and addressing cybersecurity challenges effectively.

 Location geofencing triggers an action when a device enters a set area.
-It can be used to alert workers through apps or wearables that they are about to enter a restricted or hazardous area at work, or to stop unauthorised people from entering a construction site.
+It can alert workers through apps or wearables that they are about to enter a restricted or hazardous area at work or to stop unauthorized people from entering a construction site.

 The most used safety technologies in transport are sensors, cameras, and devices monitoring obstacles and speed.